SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

-The *Outliers* section enables the user to perform an automatic detection of additive outliers, temporary change outliers, level shifts, seasonal outliers, or any combination of these four basic outlier's types, using the specified model.
+The *Outliers* section enables the user to perform an automatic detection of additive outliers, temporary change outliers, level shifts, seasonal outliers, or any combination of these four basic outlier types, using the specified model.

 **TRAMO specification -- options for the *Outliers* section**

-**Option**

  - **Is enabled** (*outliers; iatip*)
  Enables/disables the automatic detection of outliers in the span determined by the **Detection span** option.
 By default, the checkbox is marked, which implies that the automatic identification of         outliers is enabled.           |